VijithaKethe/Learning_Prac/CONTIBUTING.md

-#how to contribute
-Welcome !! appreciate your contribution
+Welcome ! appreciate your contribution making changes to see diff in commit history